 Pick the center of the part by selecting the Endpoint of the centerline that is also the center of the part.
-Change the "total number textbox" to "4" and select the Preview button.
+Change the total number textbox to "4" and select the Preview button.
 The array will be shown on the display screen, along with an Array Accept, Modify or Cancel window.
 If the Circular problem looks like figure 5.40, press the Accept button and the array will be completed.
 If the Circular problem does not look like figure 5.40, press the Modify button repeat the array process.

-Select the Array tool on the Modify and the Array window (figure 5.36) will appear.
-Pick the Polar radial button, then the Select Objects button.
-Select the slotted hole using a selection window (figure 5.42) on the display screen, and then top main centerline.
-Hit ENTER to return to the Array window.
+Select the Array tool on Modify toolbar the which will cause the Array window (figure 5.36) to appear.
+Pick the Polar radial button, then the Select Objects button that will allow vou to select the slotted hole using a selection window (figure 5.42) on the display screen and the main top centerline.
+ENTER to return to the Array window.